 Once you’ve entered all of your hotels, you’ll have to choose the worst case scenario: If none of your hotel choices are available, what would you like to happen?
 You have four options:

-- Book me at a hotel that is closest to the convention center, regardless of rate.
+- Book me at a hotel that is closest to the convention center, regardless of rate and shuttle availability.

 - Book me at a hotel with the lowest available rate, regardless of location.

 - Book me at any hotel that is on the shuttle route, regardless of rate or location.

 - If none of my preferred hotel choices are available, disregard my request completely.

 Choose the option that makes the most sense to you, but it is worth mentioning that typically, some downtown hotels do open up after cancellations, though there’s no guarantee that will happen.
 You can also choose whether or not you’d like to be placed on the waitlist, if a better hotel opens up down the road: